IvaroEkel/AI-Spielplatz/README.md

 ### Thanks to all the attendees.
 That was an amazing workshop-week!
-Thanks for being part of it and also congratulations to you regarding your great projects! 🙌
+Thanks for being part of it. 🙌
 # 📝 Reports
 You can find the reports of all projects in [/projects](https://github.com/IvaroEkel/AI-Spielplatz/tree/main/projects)